picocms/Pico/README.md

 ### I'm a developer

-So, you're one of these amazing folks making all of this possible?
-We love you guys!
+So, you're one of these amazing people making all of this possible?
+We love you folks!
 As a developer we recommend you to clone [Pico's Git repository][PicoGit] as well as the Git repositories of [Pico's default theme][PicoThemeGit] and the [`PicoDeprecated` plugin][PicoDeprecatedGit].
 You can set up your workspace using [Pico's Composer starter project][PicoComposerGit] and include all of Pico's components using local packages.

 Using Pico's Git repositories is different from using one of the installation methods elucidated above.
 It gives you the current development version of Pico, what is likely *unstable* and *not ready for production use*!